Havasu Falls Explained

 Geography

 Havasu Falls is located 1.5miles from Supai.
-It is the more famous and most visited of the various falls along Havasu Creek.
+It is the most famous and visited of the various falls along Havasu Creek.
 It consists of one main chute that drops over a 90to vertical cliff into a series of plunge pools.
-High calcium carbonate concentration in the water creates the vivid blue-green color and forms the natural travertine dams that occur in various places near the falls.[2]
+High calcium carbonate concentration in the water creates a vivid blue-green color and forms the natural travertine dams that occur in various places near the falls.[2]

 Due to the effects of flash floods, the appearance of Havasu Falls and its plunge pools has changed many times.[3]
-Prior to the flood of 1910, water flowed in a near continuous sheet, and was known as Bridal Veil Falls.[4]
+Before the flood of 1910, water flowed in a near continuous sheet, and was known as Bridal Veil Falls.[4]
 The notch through which water flows first appeared in 1910, and has changed several times since.
 Water currently flows as one stream.
-In the past, there were sometimes multiple streams, or a continuous flow over the edge.[5]
+In the past, there were sometimes multiple streams or a continuous flow over the edge.[5]

 Recreation

 There are many picnic tables on the opposite side of the creek, and it is easy to cross over by following the edges of the pools.
-It is possible to swim behind the falls and enter a small rock shelter behind it.
+Swimming behind the falls and entering a small rock shelter behind it is possible.
 However, drownings have occurred.[6]
-From the trail head parking lot, until the Supai Village, there is no access to drinking water.
-Hikers are advised to bring their own water with them.
-In the town of Supai, there is a general store and cafe where food and beverage can be purchased.[7]
-The hike from Hualapai Hilltop to the lodge and tourist office in Supai is .
-There is an additional hike of to the falls and campground.[8]
+There is no access to drinking water from the trailhead parking lot to the Supai Village.
+Hikers are advised to bring their water with them.
+In Supai, there is a general store and cafe where food and beverage can be purchased.[7]
+The hike from Hualapai Hilltop to the lodge and tourist office in Supai is . is an additional hike to the falls and campground.[8]

 Campground